WATCH TV

 It feels very different to be somewhere where everyone is taking part in the celebratory atmosphere, where the sights, smells and sounds of Ramadan are all around you in the streets and public spaces.
 It becomes a communal experience you can share with complete strangers, not just with your own friends and family and those who are part of your own community.

-1. Experience Ramadan in Turkey
+1. Experience Ramadan Umrah

 And what better place to visit than Istanbul, especially during this blessed month?
 A city where you’ll be dazzled by centuries of history and awe-struck by the inspiring Islamic architecture which surrounds you.

-What is Ramadan like in Turkey?
+What is Ramadan like in Türkiye?

 Open Iftar is a cultural tradition that stretched over 600 years under the Ottoman Empire.
 In many Turkish cities including Istanbul, municipalities set up large “iftar tents” (iftar çadırları) and serve free iftars for tens of thousands of people.
 Gatherings take place in public parks, squares and mosque courtyards.